gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 ## Extending ResponsePort

 Now, let's get to extending `ResponsePort` class.
 Let's do it inside the scope of our `SecureMemory` class to prevent using names used by other gem5 developers.
 Let's go ahead an create `CPUSidePort` class that inherits from `ResponsePort` in the `private` scope.
 To do this, add the following code to `secure_memory.hh`.
 Now, let's get to extending `ResponsePort` class.
 Let's do it inside the scope of our `SecureMemory` class to prevent using names used by other gem5 developers.
 Let's go ahead an create `CPUSidePort` class that inherits from `ResponsePort` in the `private` scope.
 To do this, add the following code to `secure_memory.hh`.
-Now, let's get to extending `ResponsePort` class.
-Let's do it inside the scope of our `SecureMemory` class to prevent using names used by other gem5 developers.
-Let's go ahead an create `CPUSidePort` class that inherits from `ResponsePort` in the `private` scope.
-To do this, add the following code to `secure_memory.hh`.
-Now, let's get to extending `ResponsePort` class.
-Let's do it inside the scope of our `SecureMemory` class to prevent using names used by other gem5 developers.
-Let's go ahead an create `CPUSidePort` class that inherits from `ResponsePort` in the `private` scope.
-To do this, add the following code to `secure_memory.hh`.